Shaon2221/Walmart-SalesBot-and-SearchGPT/README.md

 ## 👏 Acknowledgments

-- This projects is inspired byt SalesGPT and other open source projects.
+- This projects is inspired by SalesGPT and other open source projects.
 But not copy paste, or any idea has not been stolen.
 Thanks to all the contributors.

 ## 🛠️How to deploy the project
 You can deploy the project using Docker or Streamlit.
 You can also deploy the project using Heroku, AWS, or any other cloud platform.